Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 - Added "alt" tag to the item thumbnail image.
 - Fix for Stored XSS in the Logs menu.
 - The thumbnail alt filters now also passes the download ID as an argument.
+- Removed a PHP notice related to PHP8.

 = 3.9.15 =
 - Fixed an issue with the "Quick Edit" link in the downloads menu hanging.